annette-hilton/usa_groundwater_data/README.md

 **Folders:**

+**IMPORTANT Note on Data Files:** There are raw and produced data files in the repo at the moment.
+Early in the project, I included these in the repo and my commits to github.
+Since github cannot support large files, I stopped committing changes to these files and future large datafiles, prefering instead to keep code only. **If you are using this repo** I highly suggest downloading the raw data from USGS directly for your analysis.
+In Rmarkdown document "usa_groundwater_supplementary_info" instructions exist on how to download the original and most-up-to-date data directly from USGS. **This is a warning** that there may be improvements, corrections, or errors contained in the current data files.
+They are in the repo as an example only of how the repo is organized and how the code is run.

 1. raw_data: Contains the raw datafiles downloaded from USGS for direct import into Rstudio.

 2. test: Contains test datafiles used in "usa_groundwater_data_import" Rmd for experimental use of coding methods.